TigerCipher/COSCAssignments/Assignment4/README.md

 # Assignment 4
 --------------------------
 This is a Win32 version of the coin conversion assignment.
 Some sample screenshots are provided below, and a pre-built executable will be provided as well in case there are any issues with the project files.
+- I didn't bother changing the resource icon that visual studio creates for desktop apps, so I do not own the icon art
+- Here is a link to the executable download:

 ![Nickels](https://i.imgur.com/9MkHO6b.png)